wellyshen/react-cool-dimensions/README.md

 ### Basic Use Case

 To report the size of an element by the `width` and `height` states.
+Please note, it reports the [content rectangle](https://developers.google.com/web/updates/2016/10/resizeobserver) of the element.

 ```js
 import React, { useRef } from "react";